 From 1996 to 2007, SRI conducted NEILS for the U.S. Department of Education’s Office of Special Education Programs (OSEP).
 NEILS was the first national study of Part C of the Individuals with Disabilities Education Act (IDEA) early intervention program for infants and toddlers with disabilities, or at risk for developmental delay, and their families.

 The study included a nationally representative sample of 3,338 infants and toddlers and their families.
 NEILS followed children from entry into the early intervention service system through kindergarten.
 SRI developed a comprehensive conceptual framework for the study that involved data collection about children, families, programs, service providers, and communities to address research questions about the characteristics of service providers in early intervention programs, the services that children and families received, and the outcomes they experienced.

 The study designed and conducted annual parent telephone interviews with the sample (children ages 0-5).
 Special attention was paid to gathering data about indicators of children’s school readiness from a broad perspective (including social development, behavioral engagement, and health, as well as language and cognitive skills).
 Numerous reports and presentations were produced from these data, including reports for OSEP that were included in annual reports to the U.S. Congress.

 The NEILS data are now available in the form of a public use dataset on CD-ROM.
-To order a copy, please e-mail firstname.lastname@example.org.
+(To request a copy of the dataset, please contact cld [at] sri.com)